kquinn1204/scripts/WORKFLOW.md

 - Write updated content to original module/snippet files
 - Update the assembly file (if edited)
 - Print summary of files processed

+**Important:** Always use the `-o ~/openshift-docs` flag to ensure files are written to the correct locations in the repository.

 ### Step 6: Verify Changes